paulcarvalho/paulcarvalho.github.io/research.md

 ### Fisheries modeling

-Fisheries models allow scientists to explore fish population dynamics in response to a variety of environmental (e.g. climate change) and anthropogenic (e.g. fishing) factors and help managers make informed decision.
-I use fisheries modeling techniques to explore the conservation and socio-economic tradeoffs of alternative fisheries management strategies.
+Population modeling can be a powerful tool for assessing fish populations and exploring population dynamics in response to a variety of environmental (e.g. climate change) and anthropogenic (e.g. fishing) factors that otherwise would be difficult, or impossible, to explore through observational studies.
+I use fisheries models to investigate the impacts of various management strategies on fish biomass, fisheries catch, and catch efficiency (or catch-per-unit-effort).

+Using spatially-explicit fisheries models, I (along with an amazing team of scientists) tested the ability of periodically-harvested closures (PHCs) for meeting conservation and socioeconomic objectives.
+PHCs are centuries-old forms of fisheries management that are used widely throughout the Indo-Pacific.
+Interestingly, PHCs are often used to exploit the change in fish behavior during closed periods, which we were able to capture in our fisheries models.
+Exploiting this change in behavior resulted in PHCs outperforming non-spatial management and managemnet with no-take marine protected areas.
+Except for areas with really high levels of overfishing, where the conservation benefits of no-take marines protected areas can out weigh the catch efficiency and yield benefits of PHCs.

 ### Fisheries-independent indicators